Petersomond1/ikoota/ikootaclient/README.md

 | updatedAt     | timestamp                                        | YES  |     | CURRENT_TIMESTAMP | DEFAULT_GENERATED on update CURRENT_TIMESTAMP |
 +---------------+--------------------------------------------------+------+-----+-------------------+-----------------------------------------------+
 11 rows in set (0.084 sec)

+NOTE

+the list of the class id(s) of all the classess that a user belongs to should be shown/listed at the users dashboard, and it should also show as a listing of the possible audience (to be chosen) when a user is making/creating any post or conversation.
+It is from this list of classes that user can create their audience (there should be previledge to post directly to those of immediate and approval to post to those above)